 Originally, amygdalin (also called Purasin, Nitriloside, and B17) was a very popular cancer treatment in the United States.
 This alternative treatment was supported by many case studies that described the anti-tumor effects of amygdalin.

-Despite these findings, amygdalin was banned for use in many American states in the 1980s and was deemed ineffective and potentially poisonous.
+Despite these findings, amygdalin (laetrile) was banned in many American states in the 1980s, and it was deemed ineffective and potentially poisonous.

 Vitamin B17 and Cancer Treatment: Recent Supporting Evidence